shadabumer/PeopleX/README.md

 People X provides information on infrastructure projects implemented by the Government, either through traditional procurement mode or through Public Private Partnership (PPP) mode

+## Demo
+To see the demo [click here](https://peoplex-app-ca7a4.firebaseapp.com/dashboard) or visit this link - https://peoplex-app-ca7a4.firebaseapp.com/dashboard

 ## Installation

 1. First install nodejs on your computer, LTS version is recommended - https://nodejs.org/en/